Skip to main content

 Order of Imports

-When using STUDS with Tailwind, the import order is crucial:
+When using the design system with Tailwind, the import order is crucial:

 2. Import Tailwind styles second